 I must thank Harry Mellor, Liam Duncan, Natalie Gorton, and Christopher Hodnett for their invaluable contributions to the leafleting drive in the constituency.

 I appeared on BBC Radio Northampton’s debate on Saturday morning, which took place at Overstone Grange Farm, just north of Moulton village.
 This transpired to be less of a debate and more of a mechanical Q&A session which was easily disguised, thanks to the audio-only format, as a roundtable discussion.
 Five candidates crammed into a half-hour segment does not a comprehensive feature make.
-I must apologise for mocking the masquerade as, when quizzed on the Green Party’s solution to shortages in police officers in the constituency (our manifesto does not offer any costed preventative strategies regarding crime and how we would go about tackling dwindling officer numbers, much to my chagrin), I decided to enjoy myself.
-After highlighting the desperate state of affairs in our country, I answered wryly and knowingly, in the evasive, slippery manner of a thoroughbred politician:
+I must apologise for undermining the masquerade as, when quizzed on the Green Party’s solution to shortages in police officers in the constituency (our manifesto does not offer any costed preventative strategies regarding crime and how we would go about tackling dwindling officer numbers, much to my chagrin), I took to lighthearted improvisation.
+After highlighting the desperate state of affairs in our country, I answered wryly:

 “We have fully costed how we would do this, but it’s very confidential and we can’t release the intricacies.”